Careers that Lead to High Job Satisfaction

 Human Resources Manager

 If you enjoy working with people, human resources management might be just what you are looking for.
 Working in HR gives you the chance to build relationships with employees, advocate for their needs, and make positive changes at your company.
+HR managers also work closely with employers to ensure workplace satisfaction and foster a positive work environment.
 According to Glassdoor, HR managers in 2022 ranked their job satisfaction at an average of 4.3 out of 5.

 Human resources is a field that balances business practice with service and leadership, enabling you to creatively solve problems and encourage efficiency and high productivity from workers at your company.
+HR managers often play a key role in determining salaries and benefits for employees, which can impact job satisfaction and retention.
 You can have a hand in setting and achieving organizational goals, which makes the career fulfilling at both a personal and professional level.
 If you want to learn more about careers in human resources, consider one of these educational pathways:

 Financial Advisor

 Are you good with numbers?
-A career in finance provides excellent salary opportunities – and it’s also very rewarding.
+A career in finance provides excellent salary opportunities.
 One survey found that 81% of financial advisors say they like their job better than the average person, and job satisfaction increases with age and tenure.
 As a financial advisor or financial manager, you get to use your skills in mathematics and analysis to help people make the best decisions for their future.
+Financial managers often report high job satisfaction, manageable stress levels, and a strong sense of meaningful work.

 Many financial advisors say the freedom of their job is one of the parts they like best.
-As long as you engage your clients well and keep them happy, you often have flexibility to set your own schedule, rather than having to punch a time clock every day.
+As long as you engage your clients well and keep them happy, you often have flexibility to set your own schedule.
+Financial advisors and managers may work for various companies or as independent consultants, depending on their preferences and career goals.
 To start or advance your journey toward becoming a financial advisor, look into one of these programs:

 Nurse

 Although being a nurse can often involve tense, high-stress situations, many registered nurses report a sense of fulfillment in serving people in needs.
 If you love taking care of people and want a career that will challenge you, nursing could be an excellent fit.
 Careers in health services and medical services are are always in demand and available almost anywhere.
+Nurses work in a variety of healthcare settings, including hospitals, clinics, and community health organizations.
 Some of the top benefits to becoming a nurse include:

 Are you ready to pursue or advance your career in nursing?
 IWU offers various degree programs for nurses, including an onsite bachelor’s degree at our Marion campus and online master’s and doctoral programs to take your career to the next level.
 Check out our full list of programs here.